nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 TaskList shows an error message <br>
   Use case resumes at step 2

+#### Use case: Undo task

+**MSS**

+1. User requests to undo the previous command
+2. TaskList shows the list of task before the last command Use case ends.

+**Extensions**

+2a.
+There is no previous command

+> Use case ends

+#### Use case:Redo task

+**MSS**

+1. User requests to redo the previous command
+2. TaskList shows the previous command
+3. User enter command
+4.TaskList update the list
+Use case ends.

+**Extensions**

+2a.
+There is no previous command

+> Use case ends

+#### Use case:Set storage file path

+**MSS**

+1. User requests a new directory for file path
+2. TaskList update on the new file path
+Use case ends.

+#### Use case: Display the number of complete or incomplete task

+**MSS**

+1. User requests display the complete/incomplete task
+2. TaskList shows the list of complete/incomplete tasks Use case ends.
+**Extensions**

+2a.
+There is no complete/incomplete task

+> Use case ends

+#### Use case: Mark the task as done

+**MSS**

+1. User requests to mark specific task to be done
+2. TaskList update the task as done
+Use case ends.

+**Extensions**

+2a.
+There is no incomplete task

+> Use case ends

+#### Use case: Change the command word

+**MSS**

+1. User requests to change specific command word
+2. TaskList update the edited command word
+Use case ends.

+**Extensions**

+2a.
+There is no such command
+> Use case ends

 ## Appendix C : Non Functional Requirements